Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 After arriving and checking in on your first day, spend a few days exploring this fascinating, bustling metropolis with your kids.
-Use my Taipei with kids article and Taipei 2 day or 3 day itineraries (all linked to above) to plan your trip.
+Use my Taipei with kids article and Taipei 2 day or 3 day itineraries to plan your trip.
 I’ve listed even more ideas in my guide to the best things to do in Taipei.

 Days 4-5: Hualien and Taroko Gorge with Kids

 Taroko Gorge, the “Grand Canyon of Taiwan,” is arguably the country’s most dramatic natural attraction.
 It is an absolute must-see, and nobody leaves disappointed.
 See here for my guide to Taroko Gorge, other things to do in Hualien, and how to plan your Hualien itinerary.

 The safest and easiest option with kids is to charter a private car for the day.
 That way you can pick the most suitable spots for kids, and stay at each for as long or as short as you’d like.
-You can also join a mini-bus tour, but then you’d have less freedom.
+You can also join a mini-bus tour, but then you’d have to follow their schedule.
 Taking the infrequent local bus severely limits how much you can see and do.

 Family friendly hotels in Hualien

-Luye is another great choice to experience Taiwan’s countryside, but it’s really spread out and not walkable, so I would only choose here if you are willing to explore the area by scooter or just get picked up by your hotel and spend most of your time relaxing there.
+Luye is a third option for spending the night in Taitung, but this mostly rural township is spread out and not walkable, so I would only choose here if you are willing to explore the area by scooter/car/bicycle, or just get picked up by your hotel and spend most of your time relaxing there.

 Family Friendly Hotels in Taitung

-In Luye, we stayed at Kai Tai B&B (see prices) on the Luye Highland, a small quiet guesthouse with an incredible view and surrounded by pineapple farms and tea fields.
-It’s a 20 minute drive uphill from the train station.
-We found this perfect for visiting the Hot Air Balloon Festival nearby.
-The Luminous Hot Spring Resort & Spa (read reviews / see prices) is the only luxury option and place with a pool in town.
+In Luye, the Luminous Hot Spring Resort & Spa (see on Booking / Agoda / TripAdvisor) is the only larger hotel option and place with a pool in town.
 They offer pick-up, and you can sometimes see hot air balloons going by right from the rooms.
 They’ve got a pool and hot spring, but the hotel is getting a little old.
 See my Luye article for other B&B options and info for renting a scooter in town.

-In Dulan, we stayed at the Song of Eagle B&B (read reviews / see prices), but again you’d need your own transportation to get here.
+In Dulan, we stayed at the Song of Eagle B&B (see on Booking / Agoda), but you would need your own transportation to get here.
 There are several other hostels and B&Bs in and around town; see my Dulan article for more hotels for kids in Taitung.